 - Anaplasmosis- This bacterial disease can attack two different parts of your pet.
 One form of the illness infects your pet's platelets while another infects the white blood cells.
 Symptoms will normally appear after a few weeks have passed and will vary based on which form of the disease your pet contracted.
 Typical indicators will include seizures, vomiting, diarrhea, fever, and lethargy.

 - Tick Paralysis- Unlike other diseases, tick paralysis is not caused by infection.
 The saliva in ticks contains a potent neurotoxin that targets your pet's central nervous system and prevents any kind of voluntary movement.
 Human cases of tick paralysis are very rare.
 Along with partial paralysis, pets can also suffer from poor reflexes, rapid heart rate, respiratory distress, and general weakness overall.

 Prevent the spread of dangerous diseases transmitted from fleas and ticks with treatment applications provided by Big Lakes Lawncare!

 Getting bit by a flea or tick could potentially make you or your family pets very sick.
-The best way to keep these dangerous pests out of your lawn is by applying insecticide treatments throughout the year to ensure they don't try coming back.
+The best way to keep these dangerous pests out of your lawn is by applying an insecticide treatment to ensure they don't try coming back.

-Our flea and tick control treatments are pollinator-friendly so they don't detract other insects from pollinating your flowers and softscapes.
+Our flea and tick control treatment is pollinator-friendly so it won't detract other insects from pollinating your flowers and softscapes.
 Big Lakes Lawncare is happy to service residential and commercial properties in Macomb, Chesterfield, Shelby, and surrounding Michigan counties.
 Fill out an online form or call a member of our team at (586) 200-0855 to request a consultation.